 THS = TrustedHousesitters (house sitting website / platform)

 MMH = Mind My Home (house sitting website / platform)

 Platform = a website where home owners offer assignments and house sitters can apply

 Assignment = a house sitting "job" or a listing on a "platform"

-Anyone can potentially house sit, but there are some reasons why it might not work for you.
+Yes, potentially, anyone can house sit, but there are some reasons why it might not work for you.
 Take a read of these two articles to get a better idea of what is involved and what the usual expectations are of both home owners and house sitters (links open in a new tab):

 What's the best way to get started?

 Here are the best resources to find out more about getting started as a house sitter (all links open in a new tab):